praefervidus/markdown-composer/README.md

 * [Glossary](glossary.md)
 [OptionalEndingText](end_matter.md)
 ```
-Any link not given a '*' is given a level one heading automatically (heading with one '#').
+Any link not given an asterisk is given a level one heading automatically (heading with one '#').
 These aren't included in the Table of Contents.
-When run with the --toc option, Markdown Composer will generate a Table of Contents from the list area.
+When run with the *--toc* option, Markdown Composer will generate a Table of Contents from the list area.
 Expected Output:
 ``` markdown
 # Title